alishasrivas/Coordin8/team/m2/features.md

 ### Friend Request Notifications

-After clicking the "send friend request" button, this feature will send a friend request notification. **NOTE:** This will be implemented with the backend
+After clicking the "send friend request" button, this feature will send a friend request notification. **NOTE:** This feature will be implemented with the backend.

 **Assigned to**: Alisha Srivastava